callumdevlin/callumdevlin.github.io/index.markdown

 ---
 Welcome,

-Here's my product design and engineering work, plus a few side projects.
+Here’s my product design and engineering work, plus a few side projects.
-Updated when there’s something worth adding.
+It’s also a space for my own notes, experiments and in-progress ideas.

 Thanks,
 Callum